Depsipeptide

-A depsipeptide enzyme inhibitor includes romidepsin, a member of the bicyclic peptide class, a known histone deacetylase inhibitors (HDACi).
-It was first isolated as a fermentation product from Chromobacterium violaceum by the Fujisawa Pharmaceutical Company.
+An example of a depsipeptide drug is the anticancer agent romidepsin, a known histone deacetylase inhibitor (HDACi).
+It was first isolated as a fermentation product from the soil bacterium Chromobacterium violaceum by the Fujisawa Pharmaceutical Company.

-Streptogramins, specifically streptogramin B antibiotics, are depsipeptides that bind to the 50S subunit of bacterial ribosomes.
+Streptogramins, specifically streptogramin B, are depsipeptides that bind to the 50S subunit of bacterial ribosomes.

 Etamycin was shown in preliminary data in 2010 to have potent activity against MRSA in a mouse model.

 Several depsipeptides from Streptomyces exhibit antimicrobial activity.
 These form a new, potential class of antibiotics known as acyldepsipeptides (ADEPs).
-ADEPs target and activate the casein lytic protease (ClpP) to initiate uncontrolled peptide and unfolded protein degradation, killing many Gram-positive bacteria.
+ADEPs target and activate casein lytic protease (ClpP) to initiate uncontrolled peptide and unfolded protein degradation, killing many Gram-positive bacteria.

 Depsipeptides can be formed through a Passerini reaction.